JohnsonLamb/Goblin-Game/Dev Notes.md

 - Added more images to create the effect of the Bloodlust Text filling up as the player catches Green Goblins

 - Prevented Scrolling with the arrowkeys.
 (In smaller screens the page scrolls up and down with the player's inputs)
+	- Initially this prevented F5 from being used, it's fixed 	now